 To undertake the activities at the site, a number of dangerous goods are required to be stored and used at the site.
-Dangerous goods of classes 2.1, 2.2, 3, & 8 are stored on site.
-The storage and use of these dangerous goods presents numerous risks.
+Dangerous goods of classes 2.1, 2.2, 3, 5.1, 5.2 and 8 are stored on site.
+The storage and use of these dangerous goods present numerous risks.
 The emergency plans explain in simple terms the main risks to fire officers and the means on site that are available to manage these risks.

-The POEO (general) Amendment (Pollution Incident Response Management Plans) Regulation 2012 stipulates specific requirements to be included in such plans.
-In addition, the NSW EPA developed the Environmental Guidelines: Preparation of Pollution Incident Response Plans.
+The POEO Act stipulates specific requirements to be included in such plans.
+In addition, the NSW EPA developed the Guidelines: Pollution Incident Response Management Plans.
 This plan has been prepared following the regulation and guidelines.